You’re a new software developer and everyone at your office is buzzing about scrum, agile and their next daily standup.

 However, like Uncle Ben told Spiderman, “with great power comes great responsibility.”
 Since it’s the Product Owner whose vision will guide the project, the most important job falls on them: making the product backlog.

-Tasks are generally organized on a Kanban board which can be physical or digital ‘cards.’
+Tasks are generally organized on a Kanban board which can be physical or digital “cards.”
+A kanban board is a holdover from lean principles.
+In the Kanban method, teams are emphasizing efficiency over waste.
 Oftentimes, it also represents a sticky-note with key information about the project and its status.

 In ClickUp, the Board View is the go-to vehicle for day-to-day tasks of the scrum process which operates like a Kanban board.
 However, sometimes you’ll also need a big-picture perspective.